Roadmap

 Native app for iOS and Android.
 Chat, threads, push notifications — sellers can work with customers from their phone.

-• Push notifications for new messages
+• Push notifications about new messages

 • Managing the funnel from mobile